 Email marketing, by contrast, is much more effective for visual and longer-form storytelling.

 In any event, make sure you’re not sending the exact same message via SMS and via email at the same time.
 It is highly likely you’ll have subscribers who are engaging with your brand on both channels.
 Don’t duplicate efforts or blast people with the same message at the same time.

 Hopefully, you’re well on your way to an exhaustive analysis through the Email Marketing & Retention Audit.

 In fact, you’re likely asking yourself, “Now what?”
 That’s exactly why the last three pages of the audit exist.
 To outline your top, intermediate, and long-term plans by effort and impact.
 (We even included FC Goods’ initial roadmap to inspire and guide you.)

-Of course, if you’re serious about growing through email — and your business generates at least $2M in annual revenue — then jump over to our retention page and let us take care of the whole process for you.
+Of course, if you’re serious about growing through email, then jump over to our retention page and let us take care of the whole process for you.

-Mandi Moshay is the Director of Retention at Common Thread Collective.
+Previously the Director of Retention at Common Thread Collective, Mandi Moshay is now the Head of of Retention at Bobbie Baby.
 She’s been managing retention marketing campaigns on the both the brand side and at agencies for over a decade.
 Connect with Mandi on Twitter or LinkedIn to talk about email and SMS marketing or, better yet, to share a picture of your dog.